 The PHHS is pleased to offer monthly meetings of the Society where at each gathering we present a guest speaker covering topics of local history or of general topics of interest to our membership base.
 These meetings are free and open to the public unless noted otherwise.
 All monthly meets are on the 2nd Monday of the month except during the Summer months of June and July when meetings are suspended.
 Meetings are held at the Parma Town Hall Building, 1300 Hilton-Parma Corners Road (Rte 259), Hilton, NY 14468, starting at 7:00 p.m. and usually run about an hour.
 Refreshments are served.
 The list of scheduled meetings follows:

-December 10, 2018: This program brings you “The Buffalo Soldiers” and tells of their vital contributions to America’s military history and a free America.
+December 10, 2018: This program brings you “The Buffalo Soldiers” Presentation Team of the Pennington-Moye Veterans of Foreign Wars Post 9251, to our monthly program.
+There you will learn the history of the African-American soldiers who served in the U.S. Armed Forces between 1866 and 1948, and their vital contributions to America’s military history and a free America.
 Fees paid to acquire this program go to support the Veterans of Foreign Wars Post 9251.

 January 14, 2019: The Orleans County Department of History has served the community for over 80 years.
 During that time community members have donated photographs, documents, records and other resources which constitute a sizeable local history and genealogy collection.
 Joining us will be Matt Ballard, Orleans County Historian, who will present on highlights of their historical collection with a bit of our neighboring history thrown in as well.